 The issue carries an annual coupon of 4% with payments due semi-annually.

 Earlier this year, Lenno raised 1.9 million levs by issuing 40,000 new shares at a price of 46.97 levs each.
-All new shares were subscribed for by Japanese investor Masahiro Uchida.
+All new shares were subscribed for by a Japanese investor.

 As a result of the new share issue, Lenno increased its registered capital to 1.30 million levs from 1.26 million levs.